TurakhiaLab/TWILIGHT/README.md

-# TWILIGHT: Tall and WIde aLIGnments at High Throughput
+# TWILIGHT: Tall and Wide Alignments at High Throughput

 ## Table of Contents
 - [Overview](#overview)